bitovi/academy/src/react-vite/02-setting-up-your-environment/setting-up-your-environment.md

 Alternatively, you can [install Node.js via package manager](https://nodejs.org/en/download/package-manager).

+During the installation process you may be prompted to make selections or install prerequisites, use the default selections and proceed with the installation.

+The installation process can take 10 to 15 minutes to complete.

 ### Verify 1

-✏️ Run the following command in a terminal to verify Node.js is installed correctly:
+✏️ Run the following command in a terminal to verify Node.js is installed correctly.

+🔦 _If you encounter an error running `node --version` you may need to restart for node to be completely installed._

 ```shell
 node --version